msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Overall Feasibility Assessment

-> The overall assessment must be realistic given the personal nature of the project and the ambitious goal of serving global public schools.
-It should explicitly answer the three key questions:

 #### Does the system contribute to the overall objectives of the organization (global public schools)?

-> The report should argue that an open-source LMS can indeed contribute by increasing access, affordability, and customizability in education.

 Drawing upon the analysis conducted within this feasibility study, particularly concerning the organizational needs of public schools and the inherent value proposition of open-source Learning Management Systems, it can be definitively argued that the proposed system directly contributes to the overarching objectives of global public education.
 As articulated in the system goals, a core aim of global public education, aligned with Sustainable Development Goal 4 (SDG 4), is to ensure quality, inclusive, and equitable education for all, promoting lifelong learning opportunities and addressing disparities.